godeater/strahd-notes/strahd/References/Locations.md

 # Bonegrider windmill
 Located between the village of [[#Barovia]] and [[#Vallaki]].
 Inhabited by at least one [[Creatures Encountered#^c4c27e|Night Hag]] that isn't [[Cast of Characters#^9d2f36|Morgantha]]

+# Argynvostholt
+Fortress housing the remaining members of the Order of the Fallen Silver Dragon